LIFE ON THE ROAD

 At this point, you have a stencil.
 Your screen is then put onto a press and lined up to any other colours you may be printing.
 Ink is put into the screen, and squeegee is pulled over the image, pushing the ink through the stencil onto a shirt.
 This process of pushing the ink through the screen is repeated for each colour, using a flash of heat between colours to cure the ink.
 Once the final ink colour is on the shirt, the shirt is removed and sent through a long, heated dryer to completely cure the ink and make sure your print lasts as long as possible!

 The cost of screen printing is different for every project.
-Several things can affect cost, including but not limited to the amount of colours you use, the style and brand of garments you want to print on, the print size and the ink type.
+Several things can affect cost, including but not limited to the amount of colours you use, the style and brand of garments you want to print on, and the print size and the ink type.

 The most important factor in the cost of your screen printing project is your colour count.
 A colour count is the number of ink colours you require to print your image – for every colour, a new screen has to be made, new ink must be mixed, and additional preparation and set up time must be taken.